CourseReps/ECEN452-SP18/Students/tim721w/Lab8/README.md

 None<br>

 ## Reflection
-If possible, it¡¦s better to have a lab instruction document.
+If possible, it's better to have a lab instruction document.
 That would make me more clearly to understand what to do for the lab.
-Also, it¡¦s much easier to understand design process if we can do the hardware experiment.<br>
+Also, it's much easier to understand design process if we can do the hardware experiment.<br>